 - Email: email@example.com

 That was Bayut’s guide to the E-trader licence for those who have a home-based business in Dubai.
-If you have any other questions about the E-trade licence, send us an email at email@example.com and we’ll get back to you with the information!
-If you’re looking to step into the influencer world in Dubai, take a look at Bayut’s breakdown of the recent UAE influencer licence to stay informed.
+If you have any other questions about the E-trade licence, send an email to firstname.lastname@example.org and get the requisite details If you’re looking to step into the influencer world in Dubai, take a look at Bayut’s breakdown of the recent UAE influencer licence to stay informed.
 And follow MyBayut to stay updates on the rules and regulations in the UAE!